Corps of Invalids (Great Britain): Formation and Glorious Revolution

 The corps was founded by James II in autumn 1688.
-Suspected of pro-catholic sympathies he faced dissent from his nobles and invasion by his protestant nephew and son-in-law William of Orange.
+Suspected of pro-catholic sympathies, James faced dissent from his nobles and feared an invasion by his protestant nephew and son-in-law, Dutch stadtholder William of Orange.
 Three companies of invalids were formed from army pensioners and posted to garrisons in Chelsea, Tynemouth and Hampton Court Palace as well as mounting ceremonial guards at the royal palaces.
 Recruitment proved easier than anticipated and there was no difficulty in providing each company with a Captain, Lieutenant, Ensign, two Sergeants, three Corporals, two Drummers and 50 Privates.

 William landed at Brixham on 5 November 1688 and marched on London to depose James II.
 The invalid companies do not seem to have opposed the invasion despite the fact that William's Dutch Guards marched straight past the gates of the Royal Hospital.

 Having been raised on the orders of James II the companies were suspected of being loyal to the deposed king and were disbanded by the new William III – though he allowed them to retain their army pensions.
 William instructed Lieutenant-General Thomas Tollemache to reinstate the corps in May 1690, forming a company of 2 drummers, 6 sergeants, 10 corporals and 100 privates to supplement the garrison at Windsor Castle.
 A further 46 men drawn from the hospital joined the unit in 1692, by which time it was commanded by a captain, assisted by two lieutenants and an ensign.

 On 1 June 1694 three additional companies were formed to garrison Hampton Court Palace, Tynemouth and Chester.
 These were composed of 92 officers and men, increased to 168 men of all ranks in September 1698.
 The Tynemouth unit was posted to Falmouth between 1695 and 1699.
 The intention seems to have been to free up space at the Royal Hospital Chelsea for casualties from the War of the League of Augsburg and to absorb some of the soldiers from units disbanded following the Treaty of Ryswick.